anotherMe/docker-boxes/README.md

 No need to deal with storing users or authenticating users.

 Keycloak provides user federation, strong authentication, user management, fine-grained authorization, and more.

+## koillection

+[Koillection](https://koillection.github.io/) - A self hosted website to manage all your collections

 ## mailhog